 Steve is an expert on the work of Ed Marlo and much of this material was developed while studying his extensive shuffle work.

-Before leaving these classics, Steve teaches Marlo's Perfect False Shuffle that is used in Harapan Ong's Zipper Zarrow described later on the video.
+Before leaving these classics, Steve teaches Marlo's Perfect False Shuffle which is used in Harapan Ong's Zipper Zarrow described later in the video.

 In 2000 Steve developed a technique for the Zarrow Shuffle called the Bottom-Line Cover which had a good illusion of a full shuffle.

 Steve has refined the technique and you'll learn how to use it for his Covered-Up Shuffle and Spread Covered-Up Shuffle.